toad/discourse-new-topic-button-theme-component/README.md

 It is possible that changes to the upstream version will eventually make this fork obsolete.

+Note that this is based on the pinned version of the upstream plugin for Discourse 3.5.
+I haven't tested it with 3.6 yet but it eliminates the warnings about the widgets framework being removed etc.

 This was inspired by this previous fork:
 - https://github.com/rogercreagh/discourse-new-topic-button-mod